coruscat1ng/battleship/README.md

 # Battleship
-Implemetation of simple udp server and udp client for battleship game in C
+Implemetation of simple udp server and udp client for battleship game in C. Visualized in terminal.
 # Compiling
 - Server and Client:
   make